Skip to main content

 info

-On Ubuntu 22.04, there have been reported DTC build errors libfdt/libfdt.h:251:28: warning: array subscript ‘struct fdt_header[0]’ is partly outside array bounds of ‘unsigned char[4]’ [-Warray-bounds].
+On Ubuntu 22.04, there are known DTC build errors: libfdt/libfdt.h:251:28: warning: array subscript 'struct fdt_header[0]' is partly outside array bounds of 'unsigned char[4]' [-Warray-bounds].

-To disable treating warnings as errors, you can remove the flag -Werror from the CFLAGS on the Makefile.
+To prevent DTC from treating warnings as errors, remove the -Werror flag from the CFLAGS variable in the Makefile.
+Note: The implications of this change have not been fully evaluated.
+Proceed with caution.

 3. Install U-Boot Tools: The uImage target of the Linux kernel compilation needs a recent mkimage tool.